nicodex/amiga-ocs-cpubltro/README.md

 -----

 Judging from the tests on my Amiga 500,
-even with an MC68000 it seems possible
+even with a MC68000 it seems to be possible
 (with some preloading and loop unrolling)
-to fill the blitplane just in time.
+to fill at least one blitplane just in time.

 - 11 MSB bits undrawn in left-most word
 - example sequence (last complete line):